(Revised January 2014)

-Construct limited access parkway and tranist corridor connecting Route 234 at I-66 in Prince William County north to Route 50 and then via Route 659 Relocated to Route 7 in Loudoun County.
-Such a corridor is particularly important to improve passenger and freight access to Washington Dulles International Airport from the south, west and north.
+Construct limited access parkway and transit corridor connecting Route 234 at I-66 in Prince William County north to Route 50 in Loudoun County.

-To view a map of the southern portion proposed Bi-County Parkway (Route 234 at I-66 extended north to Route 50), click here.
-Note: Segments C and D constitute the southern portion.
+To view a map of the proposed Bi-County Parkway (Route 234 at I-66 extended north to Route 50), click here.
+Note: Segments C and D constitute the Bi-County Parkway

 Background – Bi-County Parkway's Need and Official Standing Well-Documented

 Over the next 30 years, Loudoun and Prince William Counties will add 300,000 new jobs and have a combined population of 1.2 million.
 Today, there are 200,000 north-south vehicle trips a day in the region, which will grow to nearly 400,000 trips by 2040.

 The Bi-County Parkway’s (BCP) need and benefits are well-documented by a recent Draft Environmental Impact Statement (EIS) as well as several local studies.

 The 2005 Draft Bi-County/Tri-County Parkway EIS and Location Study said, “This (bi-county) corridor affects the largest decrease in hours of delay over the no build alternative.”
 It also ranks second in alternatives studied in reducing vehicle miles of travel.

 To read the entire draft EIS click here.

 - Has appeared on Loudoun and Prince William County master plans for years.